nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:

-* 'sort status' <br>
+* `sort status` <br>
 Sorts the list of tasks according to status
 * `sort status priority`<br>
-Sorts the list of tasks according to status, followed by priority`.
+Sorts the list of tasks according to status, followed by priority.

 ### 2.4.
 Editing a task : `edit`